czim/laravel-repository/README.md

     Handles an **active** check for Models, which will by default exclude any model which will not have its `active` attribute set to true (configurable by setting `hasActive` and/or `activeColumn`).
     Handles caching, using [dwightwatson/rememberable](https://github.com/dwightwatson/rememberable) by default (but you can use your own Caching Criteria if desired).
     Allows you to set Model scopes, for when you want to use an Eloquent model scope to build your query.

-* `ExtendedPostProcessingRepository`

-    Just like Extended, but also allows for altering/decorating models after they are retrieved.
-By default, the only PostProcessor active is one that allows you to hide/unhide attributes on Models.

 ### Using the repository to retrieve models